0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 Bear in mind that each workflow consumes credits.
 Track the spending [here](https://app.circleci.com/settings/plan/github/Shard-Labs/overview).

+The whole workflow is defined in `.circleci/config.yml` - you may find it somewhat chaotic as it uses dependency caching (we kind of sacrificed config clarity for performance).

 ### Creating a PR

 When adding new functionality to the plugin, you will probably also have to create a PR to the `plugin` branch of `starknet-hardhat-example`.
 You can then modify the `test.sh` script to use your branch instead of the `plugin` branch.